Personal Injury & Wrongful Death

 Additionally, our laws have become so complex that most people are often not aware of what steps they need to take and what their rights are in these situations.
 This is when you need the counsel of a caring, competent lawyer, one who knows how the system works and can make it work for you.

-Over the years, the firm of David Lee Sellers has tried, handled and resolved hundreds of injury claims worth millions of dollars to the victims of personal injury and wrongful death.
+Over the years, the firm of David Lee Sellers has tried, handled, and resolved hundreds of injury claims worth millions of dollars to the victims of personal injury and wrongful death.
 Mr. Sellers is highly experienced in dealing with insurance companies whether your intent is to advantageously settle your claim or aggressively litigate your matter in court.
-The firm is dedicated to insuring you are fairly and completely compensated for your claim whether your injuries are caused by a car or truck accident, criminal or animal attack, or on property belonging to someone else.
+The firm is dedicated to ensuring you are fairly and completely compensated for your claim whether your injuries are caused by a car or truck accident, criminal or animal attack, or on property belonging to someone else.

 Property Damage (PD)